JRCSTU/CO2MPAS-TA/doc/model.rst

-**Parallel** hybrids are similar to conventional vehicles as the engine produces mechanical power that is directly used for propulsion; also, engine rotational speed is function of the rotational speed of the wheels according to the reduction/multiplication effect applied by final drive and gearbox (when present).
+**Parallel** hybrids are similar to conventional vehicles as the engine produces mechanical power that is directly used for propulsion; also, engine rotational speed is a function of the rotational speed of the wheels according to the reduction/multiplication effect applied by final drive and gearbox (when present).
 The electrical machines are used to regenerate braking energy and optimise the load of the engine, but they cannot adjust the rotational speed